Supplies

 Critical: Do Not Shake

-Vigorous shaking creates air-liquid interfaces and foam that can denature peptides through mechanical stress on the protein structure.
-If the peptide does not dissolve within 5 minutes of gentle rolling, allow it to sit at room temperature for 15–30 minutes.
-If it still does not dissolve, the peptide may require a different solvent (such as acetic acid water) or may be degraded.
+Why no shaking?
+It creates air-liquid interfaces and foam that physically wreck the peptide's structure.
+If gentle rolling doesn't dissolve it within 5 minutes, let the vial sit at room temperature for 15–30 minutes.
+Still not dissolved?
+Either the peptide needs a different solvent (like acetic acid water) or it's degraded.

 Reconstitution Calculator